radianssi/django-infoscreen/README.md

 INFOSCREEN_APP_TENANT_ID=<yourapptenantid>
 ```

-If you want to use Azure AD to create account in Django webapp and use it as admin, you need to register app in [Azure AD](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
+If you want to use Azure AD to create account in Django web app and use it as admin, you need to register app in [Azure AD](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps).
 Then create client secret and copy "Value".
 Fulfill these as above stated:
 ```
 INFOSCREEN_APP_DJANGO_CLIENT_SECRET = "Value" from created client secret INFOSCREEN_APP_CLIENT_ID = Application (client) ID